 CounterPulse is building a movement of risk-taking art that shatters assumptions and builds community.
 We provide space and resources for emerging artists and cultural innovators, serving as an incubator for the creation of socially relevant, community-based art and culture.
 CounterPulse acts as a catalyst for art and action; creating a forum for the open exchange of art and ideas, sparking transformation in our communities and our society.
-We work towards a world that celebrates diversity of race, class, cultural heritage, artistic expression, ability, gender identity & sexual orientation.
+We work towards a world that celebrates diversity of race, class, cultural heritage, artistic expression, ability, gender identity, and sexual orientation.
 We strive to create an environment that is physically and economically accessible to everyone.

 CounterPulse represents a 25 year legacy of experimental and interdisciplinary dance and performance in San Francisco—no other single space has supported a comparable breadth of performance.
 Known as 848 Performance Space 1991-2005, the organization premiered many of San Francisco’s most daring dancers and choreographers and was a pioneering venue for experimentation.
 In 2005, the organization moved into a 95-seat theater in the SoMa neighborhood and re-branded as CounterPulse, as a result of a merger with Bay Area Center for Art and Technology.